2i2c-org/docs/admin/configuration/login.md

 authentication provider!
 Instead, we support multiple ways for hub admins to specify which users are *authorized* to be on the hub.

+Authorizing regular users
-Currently, there are only two supported methods for authorizing regular users:
+: Currently, there are only two supported methods for authorizing regular users:

   1. [Manually add users](../howto/manage-users.md) via the admin panel in JupyterHub
   2. (Google only) Allow all users who are logged in via a particular domain - so you can allow access to anyone who is part of your organization or educational institution.

+Authorizing admin users
-Admin users are instead authorized [in YAML config](https://github.com/2i2c-org/pilot-hubs/blob/master/hubs.yaml), with support from 2i2c staff.
+: Admin users are authorized [in a hub's YAML config](https://github.com/2i2c-org/pilot-hubs/blob/master/hubs.yaml), with support from 2i2c staff.

 % TODO: Link to SRE docs on how to do this once we have it